HomeHow To GuidesGarden PlantsHow to Take Care of a Citronella Plant

 Conclusion

 Citronella plants are one of the most popular plants out there.
 And it isn’t because they are highly effective mosquito repellants.
-Instead, it is because they are easy to care for, can flourish almost anywhere, and, most importantly, look and smell amazing.

 References & Further Reading: